-There will be three tests and a final exam.
-Points will be allotted based on 3 best of the three tests and the final exam.
-If you are not present for a test or the final exam, you will receive a zero for that.
+There will be three Tests and a Final exam.
+Points will be allotted based on 3 best of the three Tests and the Final exam.
+If you are not present for a test, you will receive a zero.
+You will be allowed to drop the test with the lowest grade (including a test that is missed).
 There will be no makeup tests, except in special circumstances in which case they must be arranged in advance.
-You have to bring your own scantrons (# 882-E) for the tests and the final exam.
+You have to bring your own scantrons (No. 882-E) for the tests and the final exam.

-The tests are multiple choices.
+The tests and final exam are multiple choices.
+The final exam is comprehensive.
 Your course grade will be determined as follows:

-Tests: 65% Lab: 25% Class participation: 10%
+Tests and Final exam average: (best 3 of 4) 65% Lab: 25% Class participation: 10%